Cosmos-0118/TidyWindow/docs/essentials.md

 Many essential tasks support a "dry-run" or preview mode that shows what would happen without making any changes:

 -   **System Health Scanner**: Preview which SFC/DISM operations would run
+-   **Browser Reset & Cache Cleanup**: Preview which caches, policies, or repairs would run per selected browser
 -   **Windows Defender Repair**: Preview scan types and service operations
 -   **Print Spooler Recovery**: Preview service restarts and queue operations